deepanshs/csdmpy/docs/CSDmodel_uml/csdm.rst

   * - timestamp
     - String
-    - An `optional` UTC ISO-8601 standard formatted timestamp from when the CSDM-compliant file was last serialized.
+    - An `optional` UTC ISO-8601 format timestamp from when the CSDM-compliant file was last serialized.

   * - geographic_coordinate
     - geographic_coordinate
-    - An `optional` object with attributes required to record the location where the CSDM-compliant file was last serialized.
+    - An `optional` object with attributes required to describe the location from where the CSDM-compliant file was last serialized.

   * - description
     - String